grafana/tempo/docs/sources/tempo/setup/upgrade.md

 Upgrading to Tempo 2.4 modifies the Parquet block format.
 Although you can use Tempo 2.3 with vParquet2 or vParquet3, you can only use Tempo 2.4 with vParquet3.

-With this release, vParquet is being deprecated.
+With this release, the first version of our Parquet backend, vParquet, is being deprecated.
 Tempo 2.4 will still read vParquet1 blocks.
-However, Tempo will fail to configure them. [[PR 3377](https://github.com/grafana/tempo/pull/3377/files#top)]
+However, Tempo will exit with error if they are manually configured. [[PR 3377](https://github.com/grafana/tempo/pull/3377/files#top)]

 For information on changing the vParquet version, refer to [Choose a different block format](https://grafana.com/docs/tempo/next/configuration/parquet#choose-a-different-block-format).